viamrobotics/docs/docs/components/servo.md

 Move the servo to the desired angle in degrees.

 {{% alert title="Note" color="note" %}}
-The GPIO servo model is an experimental feature.
+Support for continuous servos  with the GPIO servo model is experimental.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.